bradgough/labs/HYCU/hycu_lab.rst

 5. To restore files back to the original VM you will need to provide VM credentials.

 6. To define and assign credentials for the VM click on “Credentials" in the top right corner.
 Configure administrator credentials.
-(Picture 27)

 .. figure:: https://s3.us-east-2.amazonaws.com/s3.nutanixtechsummit.com/hycu/images/image27.png